On Land

 The parameter script modifies and enhances the parameter list.
 This is where you can put a list of options (values) for a parameter.
 You can also hide and lock parameters, depending on the situation.
 This is a ways over in the book.

 The interface script creates a custom graphical interface as an alternative to the parameter list.
-Beyond the scope of our discussion.
+Out of the scope of our discussion.

 The work of editing objects consists of creating parameters and editing scripts.
 You do this work in the object editing environment.
 These are the windows you see when you Open Object.
-The Master window contains the parameters, and this is where they are created.
+The library part editor window contains the parameters, and this is where they are created.
 It is also the home base of the object, where you can open any of the other windows.
-Each script can have it's own window, or you can choose to display the scripts one at a time in the master window.
+Each script can have its own window, or you can choose to display the scripts one at a time in the master window.
 I always open scripts in their own windows.

-For a description of the controls in the master window see the ArchiCAD 9 Reference Guide, page 285.
+For a description of the controls in the library part editor window see the Archicad Reference Guide, search for 'GDL Object Editor'.

-In addition to the master window and the script windows, there are windows for the 2D symbol and the preview picture.
+In addition to the main window and the script windows, there are windows for the 2D symbol and the preview picture.
 The 2D symbol will be drawn if the 2D script is empty, or if it contains fatal errors.
-The preview picture is an optional icon for display in the object settings.
-It makes browsing the libraries much easier, as I'm sure you've noticed.
+The preview picture is an optional (technically, but use it) icon for display in the object settings.